michaelbrant/MenuTexter/README.md

 3. edit config.cfg with either your own gmail account or add the password that I will give to you.
 (I'm not posting that here)

 ### Running the MenuTexter
-Send a text to the gmail saying Start, if you did not add your own then it is menutexter@gmail.com
+Send a text to menutexter@gmail (or whatever gmail account you created) saying Start

 Next, run
 ```sh